 Objection: "It's too expensive."

-Your response: "This isn't just a two-day event; its benefits will carry over through the rest of the year, so it's a great value.
+Your response: "This isn't just a three-day event; its benefits will carry over through the rest of the year, so it's a great value.
 I'll capture detailed notes from every session, so our whole team can learn along with me."